GSI Outdoors Bugaboo Camper Review

-The skillet passed our Scrambled Egg Test by cooking eggs evenly, with a natural clean up afterward due to the Teflon coating.
+The skillet passed our scrambled egg test by cooking eggs evenly, with a natural clean up afterward due to the Teflon coating.
 However, this is the largest skillet we tested, and we found we needed to move it around on narrower burners to make sure the eggs were cooking directly over the burner.
-As with the Pinnacle Backpacker set, this skillet has a raised center, and the beaten egg mixture easily slides to the edges.
+The skillet has a raised center, and the beaten egg mixture easily slides to the edges.
 Pay attention, and the frying pan works fine.

 As compared to the whole tested list of products, the GSI is right in the mix.
 In assessing cooking performance, we looked at a few different things.
 We performed the scrambled egg test to evaluate non-stick performance and heat dispersion, and standardized a boil time test to test efficiency.
 In "normal use", we corroborated these performance attributes while also looking at other things like lid seal.
 The scrambled egg test put the Bugaboo frying pan right in contention with other high performers.
 All of these products have excellent non-stick coatings.

 Again, this is among the largest sets of cookware we tested and therefore is not useful for light and fast backpacking.
 However, throw this set into some panniers and pack it in on a mule, and you'll have everything you could want to create gourmet meals in the backcountry.

-Both the GSI Outdoor sets we tested in this review have an ingenious design when it comes to a compact system that protects the Teflon coatings from getting scratched, but just be mindful of user errors.
+Both the GSI Outdoor sets in this review have an ingenious design when it comes to a compact system that protects the Teflon coatings from getting scratched, but just be mindful of user errors.
 Additionally, the fully packed system is remarkably quiet.
 We suspect that the plastic cups and rubberized lids help temper the rattles.